Mamba413/Ball/README.md

 ```

 The **bcorsis** result shows that the first and the third variable are the two most
-important variables in 3000 explanatory variables which is consistent with simulation settings.
+important variables in 3000 explanatory variables which is consistent to simulation settings.

 If you find any bugs, or if you experience any crashes, please report to us.
 If you have any questions just ask, we won't bite.